danielxoates/yt_downloader/README.md

 # Svelte & Bun Application Setup

+Due to new YouTube ad blocking restrictions this application only works when self hosted.
+Instructions to do this are outlined below.

 ## Prerequisites

 Before setting up the project, make sure you have the following installed on your machine: